All posts by Annette Arlander

 Listening with a Pine (mix) as part of the program The Strolling Creatures of Light at MUU Helsinki Contemporary Art Centre 27.1.2024.

-Performing in Auringonvihreä – hommage to poet Gunnar Björling by Sanna Kekäläinen at the Helsinki Observatory 25-27.1.2024.
+Auringonvihreä – hommage to poet Gunnar Björling by Sanna Kekäläinen at the Helsinki Observatory 25-27.1.2024.

 Pondering with Pines – Conversation in Three Languages, exhibition at Muu Helsinki Contemporary Art Centre 7-21.1.2024.
 See info.
 Small review in Finnish here.